raytobing/Getting-and-Cleaning-Data-Project-Coursera/README.md

 # Getting and Cleaning Data - Course Project

-This is the course project for the Getting and Cleaning Data Coursera course.
+Week 4 course project for Coursera. run_analysis.R performs the following:
-The R script, `run_analysis.R`, does the following:

-1. Download the dataset if it does not already exist in the working directory
+1. Download required dataset
-2. Load the activity and feature info
-3. Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation
-4. Loads the activity and subject data for each dataset, and merges those columns with the dataset
-5. Merges the two datasets
-6. Converts the `activity` and `subject` columns into factors
+2. Imports training and testing data, combines them and keeps variables related to mean and standard deviation only
+3. Gives the variables more proper labels
-7. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
+4. Creates an independent tidy data set with the average of each variable for each activity and each subject

-The end result is shown in the file `tidy.txt`.
+5. Exports the result as independent.txt in the working directory.